aranaescobedo/aks/README.md

 - **[toolbox]**: Create a toolbox container to more easily troubleshoot issues within your AKS cluster, including Azure DevOps pipelines.
 - **[workload-identity]**: Contains a collection of solutions for common troubleshooting scenarios that may arise when using workload identity on AKS.
 - **[create-node-pool.ps1]**:  Creates a new node pool on your AKS-cluster.
+- **[delete-namespace.ps1]**: This script resolves a stuck Kubernetes namespace with a "Terminating" status.
 - **[kubectl-commands.ps1]**: Manage Kubernetes clusters and resources with kubectl.
 - TODO: ADD ESTABLISHED FEDERATED ID SCRIPT!